flo-compbio/monet/README.md

 *Note: This repository contains the scRNA-Seq analysis software.
 For other tools named Monet, see [Disambiguation](#disambiguation)*

 Monet is an open-source Python package for analyzing and integrating scRNA-Seq data using PCA-based latent spaces.
 Datasets from the [Monet paper (Wagner, 2020)](https://www.biorxiv.org/content/10.1101/2020.06.08.140673v2) can be found in a [separate repository](https://github.com/flo-compbio/monet-paper).

-Additional documentation is in the works!
 For questions and requests, please create an "issue" on GitHub.
+For a version history, see the [CHANGELOG](CHANGELOG).

 ## Getting started